-The following describes the function and operation of the PowerCommand® Control 3100 (PCC).
+The following describes the function and operation of the PowerCommand[TM] generator set control.
 All indicators, displays, meters and control switches are located on the face of the control panel as illustrated in Figure 3-1.

+Normally, generator set configuration options are set at the factory.
+When a new control is installed on a generator set, the control must be configured for that generator set with the use of the "setup" portion of the internal software.
+Setup and calibration procedures are described in the Installation manual.
 This section covers prestart checks, starting and stopping and operating the generator set.
 Each operator should read through this entire section before attempting to start the set.
 It is essential that the operator be completely familiar with the set and the PCC control.
-Refer to Section 6 for operating recommendations.
+Refer to Section 10 for operating recommendations.